-In PY 2022 the City took several steps to address the impediments identified in the 2020 AI.
-To address substandard housing the City's low/mod areas the City provided code enforcement activities that benefit these low/mod areas, as well as administer the NPP program which provided low interest loans for housing rehab.
-The NPP program also assisted 1 LMI households with a replaced water heater in PY 2022.
+In PY 2023 the City took several steps to address the impediments identified in the 2020 AI.
+To address substandard housing within the City's low/mod areas, the City provided code enforcement activities that benefit these low/mod areas, as well as administer the NPP program which provided zero interest deferred forgivable loans for housing rehab.

 To address the shortage of public housing funds, the City works closely with the MHA to work on developments in the central downtown areas.
 Working together maximizes the funds being used in these areas.
-The City also funds Financial & Housing Classes for MHA Tenants.
 The project will consist of providing first-time homebuyer classes and tenant goals to become more self-sufficient and financially successful at the Meriden Housing Authority.